What the HubSpot Integration Does

 HubSpot → Tuco

-Common information sent from HubSpot to Tuco includes:
+Common information sent from HubSpot to Tuco includes:- Contact identifiers:

 - Email address.